nikki-experiments/my-react-boilerplate/README.md

 ### Create-React-App:

 Again, this is for quick POC single page apps that are NOT meant to scale.
 It doesn't handle backend logic or databases, so you can use it w/any backend you want.
 It just creates a front end build pipeline.
-To deploy to production you can use

 First navigate to your desired project directory.